Thai language: Grammar

-From the perspective of linguistic typology, Thai can be considered to be an analytic language.
+From the perspective of linguistic typology, Thai can be considered an analytic language.
 The word order is subject–verb–object, although the subject is often omitted.
 Additionally, Thai is an isolating language lacking any form of inflectional morphology whatsoever.
 Thai pronouns are selected according to the gender and relative status of speaker and audience.

 Adjectives and adverbs

 There is no morphological distinction between adverbs and adjectives.
 Many words can be used in either function.
 They follow the word they modify, which may be a noun, verb, or another adjective or adverb.

 Comparatives take the form "A X กว่า B" (kwa, //kwàː//), 'A is more X than B'.
 The superlative is expressed as "A X ที่สุด" (thi sut, //tʰîː sùt//), 'A is most X'.

 Adjectives in Thai can be used as complete predicates.
 Because of this, many words used to indicate tense in verbs (see Verbs:Tense below) may be used to describe adjectives.